amsify42/codeigniter-model-extension/README.md

     $this->users->conditions($conditions)->paginate(10);
 ```

 3) For changing the pagination config you can pass config as 3rd parameter to the method paginate.
-2nd parameter is page no. to use while getting pagination through Ajax but for now you can pass it as null value.
+2nd parameter is page number to use while getting pagination through Ajax but for now you can pass it as empty string.
 ```php
     $config['uri_segment'] = 3;
     $config['base_url']    = 'index.php/users';